dab-libs/weasel/README.md

 }
 ```

-Next describe fields for the FindPets service and fixtures in this class.
-Mark them with the @RequiredForTest
+Next we describe fields for the FindPets service and fixtures in this class.
+We mark them with the @RequiredForTest
 annotation.
-Now, the FindPets service and the fixture will be automatically requested from dependency container and
+Now, the FindPets service and the fixture will be automatically requested from DI container and assigned to
-assigned to the appropriate fields of the test class before running a test.
-It will be done in the setUp method of the
+the appropriate fields before running a test.
+It will be done in the setUp method of the base class.
+Then the method
-base class.
-The fixture will then call the method createData.
-And after that, the test method will be executed, and we
+createData of the fixture class will be called.
+And after that, the test method will be executed, and we can use the
-can use the services injected in the test class.
+injected services.

 ## Why Weasel